 Pastors, potential donors, and friends often ask us, “I know you focus on equipping churches, but who do you hope will benefit from the work?
 Non-Christian LGBT+ people?
 Gay Christians?
 Future generations?”
 Our answer:

 “All of them…but it’s complicated.”

-EQUIP works for the sake of Side B Gay Christians (those that believe God invites everyone to celibacy or marriage with someone of the opposite sex).
+Equip works for the sake of gay Christians who hold a historic sexual ethic (those that believe God invites everyone to celibacy or marriage with someone of the opposite sex; sometimes called Side B).

 They need to hear that they are not alone, weird, or dirty.
 They need to hear that God wants them to live whole, happy lives of meaningful relationships with Him and others.
 They need to be assured that the Church is working to become a place where they don’t have to get married to live in intimate community AND where their straight peers approach questions of celibacy or marriage with the same moral weight.
 They need to hear that they don’t have to be straight to be valuable to God or their church.

-EQUIP works for the sake of Side A Gay Christians (those who believe God blesses same-sex, monogamous marriages).
+Equip works for the sake of gay Christians who hold a revisionist sexual ethic (those who believe God blesses same-sex, monogamous marriages; sometimes called Side A).